Thomas Ashe: Easter Rising

 Commanding the Fingal battalion (5th battalion) of the Irish Volunteers, Ashe took a major part in the 1916 Easter Rising outside the capital city.
 Ashe was commandant of 5th battalion of the Dublin brigade; a force of 60–70 men engaged British forces around north County Dublin during the rising.
 Ashe was sent a messenger Mollie Adrian by Pearse with orders to hold the main road from Fairyhouse.
 She was sent back to report to Connolly, who returned an order to send 40 men to the GPO.
 Ashe was only able to send 20 due to his shortage of men.

 He was to contact the 1st battalion at Cross Guns Bridge, although he found no one there because vice-commandant Piaras Beaslai knew nothing of this plan.
 The area was dominated by the central feature of Broadstone station, at the end of the line to Athlone, an important British army barracks.
 But for some reason they decided not to occupy and garrison the station; similarly the Citizens Army had been confusingly required to withdraw from Mallin.
 The lack of cooperative communication was later discussed in Piaras Beaslai's books, the research for which included taking accounts from Thomas Ashe whilst they were incarcerated.
 The failure of inexperienced volunteers to properly co-ordinate their deployments was a critical factor in defeat.
 Ashe himself had only been appointed commandant shortly before Easter.
 They were armed only with a few rounds, about a dozen service rifles, a dozen Mausers, and a dozen Martini carbines; some had only a shotgun against well-equipped army regulars.

-The battalion won a major victory at the Battle of Ashbourne, County Meath where they engaged a much larger force capturing a significant quantity of arms and up to 20 Royal Irish Constabulary (RIC) vehicles.
+On 28 April 1916 the battalion won a major victory at the Battle of Ashbourne, County Meath where they engaged a much larger force capturing a significant quantity of arms and up to 20 Royal Irish Constabulary (RIC) vehicles.
 Eleven RIC members, including County Inspector Alexander Gray, and two volunteers were killed during the five-and-a-half-hour battle.
 Twenty-four hours after the rising collapsed, Ashe's battalion surrendered on the orders of Patrick Pearse.

 When he received the order to surrender he had his doubts as he had difficulty believing the rebels in Dublin had not had success as he did.
 He sent Richard Mulcahy to Dublin to verify its authenticity.

 On 8 May 1916, Ashe and Éamon de Valera were court-martialled and both were sentenced to death.
 The sentences were commuted to penal servitude for life.
 Ashe was imprisoned in the Frongoch internment camp and Lewes Prison in England.
 While in prison he wrote the poem "Let Me Carry Your Cross for Ireland, Lord".